Arudhz/ruma-doc-format/README.md

-# ruma-doc-format
-A conceptual AI-native document format storing semantics and instruction instead of visual and layout

 # .ruma — A Semantic, AI-Native Document Format

 > *What if documents didn’t store how things look, but what they mean?*